plus3it/AMIgen6/AWSpkgs/Readme.md

 * ec2-utils-0.4-1.22.el6.noarch.rpm
 * get_reference_source-1.2-0.4.el6.noarch.rpm

+Most of the AWS packages change fairly infrequently.
+It's recommended that the procedures noted at the head of this README be executed on approximately a quarterly-basis.

 Notes:
 * The `aws-cli` is not relevant to CentOS 6.
 It is recommended to get its functionality via the [install-bundle ZIP](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 * The `get_reference_source` is only relevant for the original AWS-hosted source-RPMs.
 It is provided in this bundle for completeness but is not otherwise usefully-functional